Virginians in the Continental Army

 Buford immediately claimed in his official report that many of his men who had surrendered were killed without mercy.
 His account is suspect, however, because Buford fled from Waxhaws after Tarleton refused his surrender request and the American forces were being slaughtered.

-Whatever the facts, American propaganda about a Waxhaws Massacre succeeded in rousing volunteers.
-The Overmountain Men crossed the Blue Ridge to defeat loyalists fighting under Major Patrick Ferguson at the Battle of Kings Mountain in October, 1780.
+Whatever the facts, American propaganda about a Waxhaws Massacre and the threat of loyalists raiding into Virginia succeeded in rousing volunteers.
+The Overmountain Men, members of the militia, mobilized and marched across the Blue Ridge to defeat loyalists fighting under Major Patrick Ferguson at the Battle of Kings Mountain in October, 1780.

 he Overmountain Men in Virginia gathered at Abingdon, now a starting point on the Overmountain Victory National Historic Trail (red line is Appalachian Trail)